 Fall is here!
 Our weather has cooled down and my electric blanket is already getting a ton of use!
 One of the things I love most about fall is the freshly harvested apples and squash… and the baking.
 I probably bake more in the fall than I do any other time.
-I mean, hello Gluten Free Pumpkin Spice Scones with Cardamom Icing!!
+I mean, hello Gluten-Free Pumpkin Scones!!

 Maybe the baking is a comfort thing?!
 Do you find yourself baking more in the fall, too?

 In celebration of the transition of the seasons, I wanted to create a simple and delicious side dish my whole family would love.
 I tell you what… you guys are going to love this Roasted Butternut Squash with Apples, Tart Cherries and Walnuts.
 My family gave it rave reviews!
 The flavor combination is right on point.
-Sweet brown sugar roasted butternut squash and apples, with dried tart cherries and crunchy toasted California Walnuts.
+Sweet brown sugar roasted butternut squash and apples, with dried tart cherries and crunchy toasted walnuts.

 Walnuts are a delicious and versatile ingredient that adds flavor, crunch and depth to sweet and savory dishes alike.
 They are perfect in this dish!
 Not to mention they are the champion of plant-based omega-3 among nuts, and are the only nut to provide a significant source of the essential nutrient (2.5 grams per ounce).
 I love walnuts!

 Just in case you’re not quite sure the best way to peel a butternut squash, I hope these directions and pictures will help you.

 Once the butternut squash is peeled, the hard part is done.
 Cut it in half, scoop out the seeds, then cube into 1 inch pieces.
 Easy peasy!

 - 1 butternut squash (about 3 lbs.), cubed into 1 inch pieces

 - 3 Pink Lady apples, peeled and cubed into 1 inch pieces

-- 2 tablespoons of butter, melted (or ghee, or vegan butter)
+- 2 tablespoons of vegan butter, melted (or ghee or butter for non-vegan)